bluepayment-plugin/bluemedia-payment-gateway-for-woocommerce/readme.txt

 ## [4.0.3] - 2022-07-15
 ### Fixed
-- Show API errors only if BLUE_MEDIA_DEBUG constant is defined
+- Show API errors only if debug constant is defined

 ## [4.0.4] - 2022-07-20
 ### Fixed